eval4nlp/SharedTask2023/baselines/README.md

 * `random_score.py` - A random baseline.
 It will produce random scores for every input summary/sentence.
 The current implementation iterates over the dev-sets.
+* `da_baselines.py` - A baseline metric that prompts metrics to return DA scores.
+We enforce the output scores using the Microsoft Guidance Library (https://github.com/microsoft/guidance)